gravitational/teleport/rfd/0058-desktop-file-transfer.md

 ## Conclusion

-In my opinion the winning solution here is the last option presented, Shared-Directory-Based Option 2.
+In my opinion the winning solution here is the last option presented, Full Implementation Option 4.
 It optimizes the most important variable of any feature, the UX, and also has significant technical design and practical implementation advantages compared to the other options.
 S

 hared-Directory-Based Option 2 eliminates all the browser clunkiness and clipboard asymmetry of the other options.
 The user will select a client-side directory to share a directory, it will appear as a network drive on the Windows server, and things will work as anyone who has experience working with a file system would expect them to.